aiforfun/learning-react/README.md

 Getting Started Quickly
 https://github.com/pro-react/react-app-boilerplate
+Update: Facebook released a tool to create React Apps with no need for configurations or boilerplates.
+If you're just begining to learn React, you might want to use create-react-app instead of using this boilerplate project.
+$npm install -g create-react-app
+$create-react-app my-app
+$cd my-app/
+$npm start

 Which Components Should Be Stateful?
 Recognizing which components should own state is often the most challenging part for React newcomers to understand.
 When in doubt, follow this four-step checklist.
 For each piece of state in your application,